zumasys/docs/site/mv-connect/api/wgetvar/README.md

 <PageHeader />

-The WGETVAR subroutine allows you to retrieve variables (query string parameters) sent in the web request.
+The `WGETVAR` subroutine allows you to retrieve variables (query string parameters) sent in the web request.

-## Command Syntax
+## WGETVAR Syntax

 ```
 CALL WGETVAR(VARVALUE,VARNAME)